phoenixframework/phoenix/H_ecto-models.md

 iex(12)> HelloPhoenix.Repo.all HelloPhoenix.User
 []
 ```
-Great, and now let's confirm in the database.
+Great, and now let's confirm that in the database.

 ```console
 phoenix_demo=# select * from users;